 To log time with Worklogs, click log time in the top right corner on the screen.
 Choose the issue you’ve been working on.
 You can either select one from the suggestions or start typing in the summary (or key of the issue) to narrow the search.
 You can add a description - if one is needed.

 Then select the date and the amount of time you spent on this task.
 The original estimation will be automatically filled if the issue was estimated earlier.
 Click ‘Submit’ to log time and save the changes.
 The changes will be reflected in the work logs view.

 Remember: what isn’t measured, that can’t be improved.
 If you’re not measuring progress on your projects - which involves time tracking - you don’t know if decisions you take make the situation better or actually worse.
-However, the time-tracking options with only Jira may not seem enough and in most cases it is necessary to extend them with a useful add-on such as Worklogs - Time Reports for Jira by SolDevelo.
+However, the time-tracking options with only Jira may not seem enough and in most cases, it is necessary to extend them with a useful add-on such as Worklogs - Time Tracking and Reports by SolDevelo.
 With our app, you can easily register hours spent on Jira tasks as well as track and report time devoted to project issues.
-What is more, you are able to identify the issues that have taken too much time and also those that have been completed way faster.
+What is more, you are able to identify the issues that have taken too much time, and also those that have been completed way faster.
 Want to introduce improvements to your organization and enhance the accuracy of your team’s estimations?
-We strongly suggest you give Worklogs - Time Reports for Jira a try!
+We strongly suggest you give Worklogs - Time Tracking and Reports a try!

 More info about the product's features on the website: https://jiraworklogs.com/

 It’s very important to have access to the workflow process from anywhere.
 Especially if you manage the work of others.
 There is no difference whether you’re out of office, or drive a ca...

 Connect with like-minded Atlassian users at free events near you!Find an event

 Connect with like-minded Atlassian users at free events near you!